WIZnet-ioNIC/WIZnet-PICO-SNMP-C/examples/snmp/README.md

 4. Reset your board.

-5. If the SNTP example works normally on Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2, you can see the network information and time get from the SNTP server.
+5. If the SNMP example works normally on Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2, you can see the network information of Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2 and the SNMP is open.

-![][link-see_network_information_of_raspberry_pi_pico_and_get_time_from_sntp_server]
+6. Enter a command at the terminal to control the light on and off.
+If there is an error in sending the command, it is likely that Net-SNMP is not installed or the command is wrong.